anaconda/assistant-sdk/libs/anaconda-assistant-conda/README.md

 conda install -n base -c anaconda-cloud anaconda-assistant-conda
 ```

+## Terms of use

+You will need to agree to our terms of use, privacy policy, and choose to opt-in or opt-out of data collection
+on first use of this plugin.

+See the [documentation from the anaconda-assistant-sdk](https://github.com/anaconda/assistant-sdk/tree/main/libs/anaconda-assistant-sdk#terms-of-use-and-data-collection) for more details.

 ## Authentication

 When you use any of the Anaconda AI Assistant features you will be prompted to login to your Anaconda.cloud